Guray00/ComputerEngineeringPoliTO/II - MAGISTRALE/I - [01PDWOV] Information System/questions.md

 - **modularity**: the companies that produces software sells different modules that fits different business functions.
 - **Prescriptivity**:the ERP sold is, usually, the same for every customer with a limited capability of customization.

-### Define the meaning of 'prescriptivity', its pros and cons
+### Define the meaning of prescriptivity, its pros and cons

 Prescriptivity refers to how strictly predefined rules, processes, or standards must be followed in a system.
 In software, it means how rigidly the system enforces specific ways of doing things.